stackia/test2doc.js/README.md

 })
 ```

-And then test2doc.js will capture all the info provided by you via `doc.get` / `doc.query` / `doc.resBody` / `something.desc`.
-You can choose a generator to generate the actual documents based on these collected information.
+And then test2doc.js will capture all the info provided by you via `doc.get` / `doc.query` / `doc.resBody` / `myVar.desc`.
+You can choose a generator to generate the final documents based on these collected information.
+Since we capture every thing we need from tests, you will always get up-to-date documents.

-*Currently only API Blueprint generator has been implemented.*
+Currently we provide [**API Blueprint**](https://apiblueprint.org/) generator and [**Swagger**](http://swagger.io/) generator.

 test2doc.js is not designed to run on a specified test framework, which means you can use this in conjunction with any test frameworks and assertion libraries.